Get Started Investing

 Diversify into income-producing real estate without the dramatics of actual tenants.
 Fundrise eREITs are a diverse family of funds, each of which pursues a focused real estate investment strategy.

-Compared to VGSLX, Fundrise sticks to mid-size deals overlooked by large funds and, as a result, provides a markedly higher return.
+Compared to VGSLX, Fundrise sticks to mid-size deals overlooked by large funds and, as a result, may provide a higher return.
 You can also opt to concentrate on income or appreciation-focused funds.

 6. Vanguard Social Index Fund Admiral Shares – VFTAX